A character picks up a gun, bow, crossbow, throwing-knife, shuriken, or other ranged weapon, and gains Improbable Aiming Skills.

 - Jason Teller of ASH has very low-level telekinesis and a superhuman grasp of angles, resulting in this.

 - Circus, from the web original Worm, has this alongside the rest of his/her abilities.

 - Later, The Number Man demonstrates this skill using a sniper rifle-thanks to his Awesomeness by Analysis powers, he can perfectly predict the path of a bullet and even cause them to ricochet.

 - RWBY's Pyrrha Nikos has these, as shown in her Establishing Character Moment.
 She pins a person who's falling through the air to a tree and leaving him completely unharmed.
 All this at a range that it takes 5 seconds for her javelin to hit its target.

 - Zero Punctuation has Yahtzee frequently complaining that the AI enemies in modern FPS's that aren't completely stupid are frequently granted aiming ability that far surpasses his own.

-- The Yuyan Archers from Avatar: The Last Airbender can literally shoot the wings off a fly (or at least pin it to a tree from a hundred paces away — without killing it.
-Though this was most likely hyperbole, they are able to pin Aang to a log by his shirt and nail someone hiding behind a human shield in the head, from a great distance in the middle of the night.
+- To hear Admiral Zhao tell it, the Yuyan Archers can pin a fly to a tree from a hundred paces away — without killing it.
+Though this was most likely hyperbole, they are able to pin Aang to a log by his shirt and nail the Blue Spirit (a disguised Zuko) in the head, from a great distance in the middle of the night.

 - Mai has also demonstrated impeccable and deadly accurate knife-throwing skills.
 Although sometimes it's shuriken.
 She keeps several dozen in the sleeves of her robe.